ErpNetDocs/tech/modules/my/calendar/index.md

 ![picture](../pictures/calendar_switch_monthss.png)

-The arrows within the Calendar itself work differently as they move forward or go back by a single day in Month view and by a single period in Timeline view.
+The arrows within the Calendar itself move forward or go back **by a single day** in Month view and **by a single period** in Timeline view.

-For example, pressing the **right arrow** advances one business week in **Timeline - by Week**, while the **left arrow** takes you back one week.
+For example, pressing the **right arrow** advances one business week in **Timeline - by Week**, shifting all the weeks following it by one.

 ![picture](pictures/timelinearrows.png)